-Ekambareswarar temple is located in kanchipuram and this temple is dedicated to lord shiva.
-This temple is one of the panch boothas stalas and this temple represents prithvi.
+Ekambareswarar Temple Kanchipuram temple is dedicated to lord shiva.
+This temple is one of the panch boothas stalas and this temple represents Prithvi.
 This temple is dedicated to lord shiva and the shrine of shiva in the form of shiva lingam which is also called prithvi lingam, goddess gowridevi is place on the side to god shiva.
 The temple has many houses as nilathingal thundam, perumal temple, divyadesam.
 The temple is considered as one of the largest temples of india as it is occupied with 25 acres.
 Totally there are four gopurams in the temples as one of them is considered as the largest gopurams in india, the gopuram at the south side is 58.5216 meters height and the largest one in india.
 There are many shrines in the temple out of them the famous shrines are ekambareswarar, nilathingal thundam perumal are most prominent.
 From the time of vijayanagar period there is a thousand pillared hall.

 This temple is in the state of Tamil Nadu.
 Ekambareswara temple is one of the Pancha bootha stalas.
 This temple is dedicated to lord shiva in which is represented as ekambareswara.
 Parvathi Devi is represented as Gowri Devi.